History of Buddhism - Gotama's Story

 Greek philosophers who accompanied Alexander's army became fascinated with Buddhism.

-Even a brief history of Buddhism can't ignore the impact of six hundred years of Greco-Buddhist interaction.
+Even a brief history of Buddhism can't ignore the impact of three hundred years of Greco-Buddhist interaction.

 Types of Buddhism Buddhist Sutra